Paper-based products quickly come to mind when thinking about recycling

 Few in the United States are unfamiliar with placing used newspapers, copy paper or corrugated packaging into those ubiquitous blue bins.
 In fact, paper recycling is deeply rooted in human history — people have been doing it for hundreds of years.

-Since the 1970s, recycling methods and culture have advanced to the point that, by 2018, as much as 66 percent of paper and 92 percent of corrugated packaging consumed in the U.S. is recycled.1 But traditional notions of recycling are still rooted in the “take-make-waste” model centered around “doing less bad.”
+Since the 1970s, recycling methods and culture have advanced to the point that, by 2021, as much as 92% of corrugated packaging used in the U.S. was recovered for recycling.1 But traditional notions of recycling are still rooted in the “take-make-waste” model centered around “doing less bad.”

 The IP Way Forward goes beyond just doing the right things — it’s about creating value for all stakeholders for generations to come.
 It’s about our dissatisfaction with “doing less bad” and our determination to “do more good.”

 That’s why International Paper embraces the concept of the circular economy.
 This means that we are always looking to evolve the design of our products so that they can enjoy multiple lives through repeated cycles of reuse and recycling.
 We want to eliminate the very word “waste” from our vocabulary — everything we use to manufacture our products has the potential to be viewed as a renewable resource.
 By creating renewable solutions, we’re accelerating the transition to a low-carbon economy.

 At International Paper, our core products are made with naturally renewable fiber: pulp.
 But contrary to popular belief, paper is not infinitely recyclable — the average number of times your printer paper can be recycled, for example, is about seven times.2 Paper is made up of long fibers, which shorten each time they are recycled until they no longer support the function of the product.
 This means that there will always be a need to introduce new pulp into the papermaking process in addition to maximizing recovery and use of recycled fibers.